 Widening participation in higher education physics

-Thanks to a generous donation from Dr Tony Hill, the IOP is launching an exciting initiative to help widen participation on university physics courses.
+Thanks to a generous donation from philanthropist and former teacher Dr Tony Hill, the Institute of Physics (IOP) is launching an exciting initiative to help widen participation on university physics courses.

-Initially working with three universities and their local schools, the pilot will give A level students both academic and pastoral support through a rich programme of regular tutorials and near-peer mentoring sessions.
+Initially working with three universities and their local schools, the pilot will give the students both academic and pastoral support through a rich programme of regular tutorials and near-peer mentoring sessions.

-Through this engagement, A level students will build strong relationships with their teacher-tutors, university student mentors and with the participating universities more broadly, as well as enhancing their involvement with physics.
+Through this engagement, A-level students will build strong relationships with their teacher-tutors, university student mentors and with the participating universities more broadly, as well as enhance their involvement with physics.

-The aim is that students from a wide range of groups and communities currently under-represented in physics will be supported to pursue physics at university and beyond.
+The aim is that students from a wide range of groups and communities currently under-represented in physics will be supported to pursue it at university and beyond.